LaurenC2022/web-dev-edu/README.md

 - Certification Project 2: Tribute Page

 ## MDN Web Docs
+- MDN does a few things well: The content is thorough.
+Detailed explanations are given throughout each lesson.
+Active learning is incorporated.
+MDN is excellent for students who want to know more and ask why.
+- Part of lesson: textbook reading and independent practice

 ### Semantics and structure with HTML
 #### Introduction to HTML
 - Getting Started with HTML